-New Variegated Colour PF3 Range - Bodysurfing Fins, Bodyboarding Fins and Ocean Photographers Swim Fins
+New Variegated Colour PF3 Range - Bodysurfing Fins, Bodyboarding Fins and Ocean Photography Swim Fins

-Yet another worldwide first for POD Ware - a Proud Australian Owned Company
+Yet another worldwide first for POD Ware, proudly Australian-owned.

 Durability and Longevity